-Last Updated: August 01, 2014
+Last Updated: November 21, 2014

-Last updated: Jul, 2014
+Last updated: Oct, 2014

-During FY 14, foreign institutional investors (FIIs) invested a net amount of nearly Rs 80,000 crore (US$ 13.31 billion) in India's equity market, as per data by Securities and Exchange Board of India (SEBI).
+During FY14, FIIs invested a net amount of nearly Rs 80,000 crore (US$ 13.07 billion) into India's equity market, as per data by Securities and Exchange Board of India (SEBI).

-The RBI has allowed a number of foreign investors to invest, on repatriation basis, in non-convertible/redeemable preference shares or debentures which are issued by Indian companies and are listed on established stock exchanges in the country.
-The investment will be within the overall limit of US$ 51 billion allocated for corporate debt.
-Long-term investors registered with SEBI will also be considered as eligible investors.
+The RBI has also allowed a number of foreign investors to invest, on repatriation basis, in non-convertible/redeemable preference shares or debentures issued by Indian companies listed on established stock exchanges in India.
+The investment should be within the overall limit of US$ 51 billion allocated for corporate debt.
+Long-term investors registered with SEBI will also be deemed as eligible investors.

-Exchange Rate Used: INR 1 = US$ 0.0166 as on July25, 2014
+Exchange Rate Used: INR 1 = US$ 0.0163 as on October 28, 2014